Kotlin/kotlindl/docs/importing_keras_model.md

 ```

 We need to save two things:
-1) **model weights**: the result of the training.
-Make sure to specify `save_format='h5'`.
-This will save the model to disk in
+1) **model weights** – This is the result of the training.
+Make sure to specify `save_format='h5'`, which will save the model to disk in the HDF5 format as opposed to the default SavedModel format.
- HDF5 format as opposed to the default SavedModel format.
-KotlinDL requires HDF5 format to properly load model's weights.
+KotlinDL requires the HDF5 format to load the model’s weights properly.

-2) **model architecture** as a JSON file.
+2) **model architecture** – Save this as a JSON file.

-### Loading the model and running inference
+### Loading the model and running the inference task
 Once you have the HDF5 and JSON model files, you can load and use the model from your project.
-Note, that whatever
-preprocessing has been done to the images before training the model, needs to be done before running inference as well.
+Note that any preprocessing that has been done to the images before training the model also needs to be done before running the inference task.

-In this case we only normalized the pixel values before training, and KotlinDL provides a convenient method to read an
+In this case we only normalized the pixel values before training,
- image straight into a normalized array, so you don't have to do it manually - `ImageConverter.toNormalizedFloatArray()`.
+and KotlinDL provides a convenient method for reading an image straight into a normalized array,
+so you don't have to do it manually:  `ImageConverter.toNormalizedFloatArray()`.

 ```kotlin
 val labelsMap = mapOf(